sheldor1510/spotifynder/team/m2/users.md

 ## Why These Users Matter

-These user groups are essential to the success of **Spotify Campus Connect** because they represent a diverse cross-section of the student population that can benefit from community-building features based on shared music interests:
+These user groups are essential to the success of **Spotifynder** because they represent a diverse cross-section of the student population that can benefit from community-building features based on shared music interests:

 - **Music Enthusiasts** are likely to be the core users, as they will frequently engage with our app to discover new music, exchange playlists, and participate in music-centered discussions.